 We are committed to serving the community by serving those in need through our various mission and outreach opportunities.

-Free monthly meals are served to the public.
+Free monthly meals are served to the public as part of our engagemnet with Beth El Center and any community members who wish to join.
 We have participated in Habitat for Humanity and Homefront – building and repairing homes locally.
 We are a founding member of Milford Pastoral Counseling Center and Beth El Center.
 We provide regular support to the Milford Food Bank.